MadANDT/Autonomous-Sensors-Node/README.md

 - a wide variety of sensor types (temperature, humidity, light intensity, etc.) must be usable with our system.
 <br><br>
 The current structure of this project is as follows.<br>
-Each low power mode:
+Each low power mode has its own:
-* has its own STM32 project, exploitable on STM32Cube IDE, in the _STM32CubeIDE-project_ folder (I should use the `🟦 Generate Report` function in order for anyone to get the necessary information to understand what is going on.);
+* STM32 project, exploitable on STM32Cube IDE, in the _STM32CubeIDE-project_ folder. <br> I might use the `🟦 Generate Report` function in order for anyone to understand quickly what the project is about.
-- has its own Otii project, exploitable on Otii 3 software (⚠️**version 3.5.2**), to visualize the data recorded.
+* Otii project, exploitable on Otii 3 software (⚠️**version 3.5.2**), to visualize the data recorded.
 <br>
 I tried to use the same configuration in every STM32 project: clock source, clock frequency, peripherals used and their configurations, etc. <br><br>